 Liv-Connected, a modular construction company, is hard at work trying to solve the country’s housing crisis.
 Their solution?
 A customizable, prefabricated home that can be assembled on-site in four hours.
 The company was founded in 2019 by physician Herbert Rogove—an early proponent of telemedicine—and his son Jordan Rogove, cofounder of the New York City–based architecture

-Jared is a licensed architect and design technologist who currently works as a Senior Technical Designer in the New York City office at Walter P Moore.
-Jared has taught coursework related to BIM and Computational Design at The Graduate School of Architecture, Planning and Preservation at Columbia University, and has lectured at numerous conferences and
+RA Jared is a licensed architect and design technologist who currently works as a Computational Product Manager in the New York City office at Walter P Moore.
+Jared has taught coursework related to BIM and Computational Design at The Graduate School of Architecture, Planning and Preservation at Columbia University, and has lectured at numerous conferences

 Jack Murphy is Managing Editor of The Architect’s Newspaper.
 Previously, he was Editor of Cite: The Architecture and Design Review of Houston and Adjunct Professor at the Gerald D. Hines University of Houston College of Architecture and Design.
 He earned an undergraduate degree in architecture from the Massachusetts Institute of Technology and a graduate degree